zeljkoobrenovic/grounded-architecture/_posts/2022-07-21-six-simple-rules.md

 <br>
-## Background: Limitations of Hard and Soft Management Approaches
+## Limitations of Hard and Soft Management

 One of the Six Simple Rules' central premises is that **conventional management approaches**, which the authors split into hard and soft, are neither sufficient nor appropriate for the complexity of organizations nowadays.